 There are a number of easy ways to fix 3D print warping.
 All of them involve evening out the temperature in the object being printed and increasing the object’s grip on the build surface.

-License: The text of "3D Print Warping – 10 Easy Fixes" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "3D Print Warping – 10 Easy Fixes for PLA, PETG & ABS" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP